The Case For Synthetic Sentience

 Just as Intel and Microsoft routinely innovated new building blocks for PCs, a thriving industry of synthetic brain modelers and robotics manufacturers will create better and better SS substrates, which will be deployed in the world using the market's purchased robots to enrich them with experiences and skills.
 In the early market money will be made licensing the models and selling robots themselves.
 Eventually robots will replace the humans creating the basic building blocks; they may not even be physical articulated robots, but virtual ones, which understand a virtual world of brain architecture and virtual models of robots and the physical world.

 Synthetic sentience will become ubiquitous and more powerful.
 We won't just have a robot in every business and in every home.
-Because any SS may be copied with a file copy operation, it will cost next to nothing to replicate a sentience for every living person who wants one, just as smartphone software is often free or costing 1/1000th the cost of desktop software, and is actually monitized through other means, such as advertisements.
+Because any SS may be cloned with a file copy operation, it will cost next to nothing to replicate a sentience for every living person who wants one, just as smartphone software is often free or costing 1/1000th the cost of desktop software, and is actually monetized through other means, such as advertisements.
 Personal SSes are likely to stay with people as a companion, with the eyes and ears of their smart phone or whatever sensors eventually evolve to.
 A companion to have a conversation with, to have for advice, compfort, and also to serve as an extension of our body to operate in the virtual world, will all be functions offered by a personal sentience.

 There shouldn't be a reason why a person would only own one SS; a person might replicate thousands, or even millions, of SSes to serve different functions or tackle hard problems, or to be used as force multipliers to make things happen in the world that could not be accomplished by one person.
 Ambitious individuals like Henry Ford, Bill Gates, and Elon Musk have created companies to amplify their ambitions and make them real-- pioneering mass production, eradicating diseases, solving renewable energy, and commercializing space exploration.
 In the 2080s, it should be possible to harness large groups of SSes, lowering the cost of coordinated positive impact on the world, and reducing the negative impacts that a company's footprint has on the globe's limited resources.